 - Write or develop a musical interpretation or sound track to accompany a narration of the story.

 - Retell traditional stories, in particular fractured fairy stories.
 These can be compared and contrasted with the originals.

-- Independent reading: the freedom for students to choose their own reading is an important factor in cultivating a positive classroom reading culture.
+Remember to allow students to choose their own reading.
+The freedom for independent reading is an important way of cultivating a positive classroom reading culture.

-- Many author and publisher websites include very useful teaching notes.
-For some examples of these see the attached list of recommended sophisticated picture book authors and illustrators.
+Many author and publisher websites include very useful teaching notes.
+For examples see the attached list of recommended sophisticated picture book authors and illustrators below.